oolonek/lotus-o3/README.md

     The executable will be located at `./target/release/lotus-o3`.

 2.  **Prepare Input CSV:**
-    Create a CSV file with the following required columns:
+    Create a CSV file with the following required columns (or supply their aliases via CLI flags):
     *   `chemical_entity_name`: The name of the chemical compound.
     *   `chemical_entity_smiles`: A SMILES representation of the compound.
     *   `taxon_name`: The name of the taxon the compound is found in.